 - The people who assume small businesses are small because they are run by morons.
 These are the same people who want to have lunch with me so they can give me advice like, “You should charge money for your products,” and “You need to make sure your income is more than your expenses or you won’t show a profit.”

 What start-ups need most are time and money.
-If you are wasting one or the other, don’t go away mad, just go away.
+If you’re wasting one or the other, don’t go away mad!
+Just go away.